-- In the event that we feel your cat requires more intensive care than we can provide at the time of your call, we will refer you to one of the two local ER’s in Bend (Veterinary Referral and Emergency Center of Central Oregon, or Bend Veterinary Specialty and Emergency Center).
+- In the event that we feel your cat requires more intensive care than we can provide at the time of your call, we will refer you to one of the two local ER’s in Bend (Veterinary Referral and Emergency Center of Central Oregon, or Bend Animal Emergency and Specialty Center).
 We will then call the emergency hospital of your choosing to update them on your anticipated arrival, as well as to send them your pet’s most up to date records to allow for better treatment of your cat.

 - OUTSIDE OF OFFICE HOURS: Please call one of the following.

 - Veterinary Referral and Emergency Center of Central Oregon at (541) 210-9200 (open 8a-12a/7 days a week)

 - Bend Animal Emergency and Specialty Center at (541) 385-9110 (open 24 hours/7 days a week)